technificentConsulting/TS4-SimRipper/README.md

 Many thanks to her for allowing me to continue this project!

+### NEW SUPPORT PAGE WILL BE UP SOON, Please wait a little longer.

 Original Description, modified to remove older release notes, is as follows.

 This is a tool to read TS4 save files, list the sims, and create a mesh of the sim with all the appropriate morphs applied, hopefully duplicating the appearance of the sim in the game.
 The mesh can then be saved in a choice of mesh formats.
 The composited diffuse and specular textures are also saved.
 Optionally a composited bumpmap and emissionmap can be saved, but these are experimental and may not be useful.